 Contributions of real estate held for sale are generally recorded at their appraised value at the date of gift.
 Real estate held for sale is actively marketed with realtors and is expected to be sold at a reasonable price.

-The table below sets forth a summary of changes real estate held for sale for the fiscal year ended June 30, 2019.
+The Note 8 table sets forth a summary of changes in real estate held for sale for the fiscal years ended June 30, 2020 and 2019.